 Having to align an aerial for best reception can be a bit of a pain (particularly if you have to realign it to get the best reception on different channels ! ), but an omni directional aerial, one that picks up from all directions, is seldom the answer.
 Why ?
 Well the amount of signal collected by an aerial (its “gain”) is greater if its acceptance angle is smaller, one is a function of the other, thus, obviously, an aerial which accepts signals from all directions (and both polarities, see above) cannot pick up as much signal as a directional type.
 Furthermore an Omni’s acceptance angle (or beam width, to eliminate unwanted signals), is, well, 360° !

-This is not to say an omni directional aerial won't work for you, but you would have to live in a pretty strong signal area.
+This is not to say an omni directional aerial won't work for you, but if it does all you've really discovered is that you live in a particularly strong signal area.....

 Obviously the best place to put an indoor / set top aerial would be in the window of an upstairs room facing the transmitter but that’s not always possible !
 Conversely, the more walls you have between you and the transmitter the worse the signal will be and, because no RF signal can be received through conductive sheeting, the effect will be that much worse if the wall(s) has foil backed cavity wall insulation.
 Generally speaking signals from rooms on upper floors will be better than for rooms on lower floors.